 - .5 oz.
 Straight Vodka (I used Hartford Flavor Co’s Vodka, one of the cleanest vodkas I have ever tried)

 - .25 oz.
 Lillet Aperitif Wine

 In a Boston shaker, shake vigorously and strain into a coupe.
 Garnish with a thin wheel of lemon.

 In a mixing glass, stir for 20+ seconds and strain into a coupe.
 Garnish with a swath of lemon peel.

-- .5 ounces Cocchi Americano (another quinquina with a bit more bite than Lillet)
+- .5 oz.
+Cocchi Americano (another quinquina with a bit more bite than Lillet)

-- .25 ounces Italicus (an amazing Italian liqueur of bergamot and other botanicals)
+- .25 oz.
+Italicus (a fantastic Italian liqueur of bergamot and other botanicals)

 - 2 oz. fresh lemonade